-High-Speed Excel-Like Pivot Tables and Charts
+High-Speed Excel-Like Pivot Grids and Charts

 Process and aggregate thousands of rows in milliseconds with no server-side dependencies